jericson/edit_podcast.rb/README.md

 You'll need a [Ruby interpretor](https://www.ruby-lang.org/en/) and [FFmpeg](http://ffmpeg.org/about.html).

+## _Caveat utilitor_

+I've had good luck editing my podcast tests with this script so far, but be sure to listen to the results before publishing.
+This script could never replace a competent audio editor.

 ## What's going on under the hood?

 Glad you asked.
 The script builds and FFmpeg command to run on the